Military Security and Police Transfers (MSP)April 25, 2021

 msp action network

-Examples of Amnesty’s recent work on military and security transfers:
+OUR recent work on military and security transfers:

-Amnesty International successfully advocated for the Security Council to vote on a resolution that would renew the arms embargo on South Sudan.
+In 2020, Amnesty International successfully advocated for the Security Council to vote on a resolution that would renew the arms embargo on South Sudan.
 Maintaining the embargo will contribute to restricting the ability of armed actors to perpetrate human rights violations and abuses.